Food Reheating Risks: What To Avoid to Prevent Toxins

 By reheating the rice, these spores can become active bacteria,

 Potatoes, on the other hand, contain solanine, a toxic substance that can accumulate in the skin and green areas of the potato.
-When reheating, especially at high temperatures, solanine can be released in greater quantities, which could be harmful to those consuming the food.
+When reheating, especially at high temperatures, solanine can be released in greater quantities, which might be harmful to those consuming the food.

 Boiled eggs are prone to bacterial contamination, and improper reheating may not eliminate all bacteria present.
 This can lead to the production of toxic substances, underscoring the importance of properly refrigerating cooked eggs if they are not consumed immediately.